kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Prepare for x.y.0-alpha.0 "release", specifically that there is a branch manager on the team, and that master-blocking tests are all green.
 The alpha.0 artifacts were created already as a part of the prior release.
 But this synthetic notation is a point to review process with the branch manager.
 Request access to GCB through Caleb Miles for branch manager lead and optionally also read-only access (if system supports this) for the release lead and release lead shadow.
 - Begin coordination with SIG-Cluster-Lifecycle for their kubeadm release (they may create an issue in the milestone to track release blocking issues)
 - Identify any other dependent ecosystem projects that need release coordination
-- Announce/email that the following week is "features freeze" and what that means
+- Announce/email that the following week is "enhancements freeze" and what that means

 ### Week 4

-- Assist the features lead with anything required for feature freeze
+- Assist the enhancements lead with anything required for enhancement freeze
-- Remind the community about feature freeze
+- Remind the community about enhancement freeze
-- Make sure everything is in synch between the features repo and the features tracking spreadsheet
+- Make sure everything is in synch between the enhancements repo and the enhancements tracking spreadsheet
-- If there are features with questions or concerns, help coordinate those conversations between the team and the SIG/owners
+- If there are enhancements with questions or concerns, help coordinate those conversations between the team and the SIG/owners
-- Start collecting SIG release themes in the release notes draft, outlining what they are delivering this release milestone, and how it aligns with their mission statements - start with SIGs identifying features in the features repo, and focus on those since not every SIG will be delivering something
+- Start collecting SIG release themes in the release notes draft, outlining what they are delivering this release milestone, and how it aligns with their mission statements - start with SIGs identifying enhancements in the enhancements repo, and focus on those since not every SIG will be delivering something

 ### Week 5